prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 Click `Choose file` (`Browse`) and select the Photo Gallery zip file.
 Click `Upload&Install` button.
 Click `Activate Plugin` button for activating the plugin.
 If the installation succeeded you will see the success message.
-If any problem occurs, please contact us  info@web-dorado.com.
+If any problem occurs, please [click here to contact us](https://web-dorado.com/support/contact-us.html).